Cell Line Identification

 "We are convinced by the body of evidence developed by Dr. Nardone and his colleagues that misidentification of cell cultures is a serious problem.
 Grant applications that fail to employ such practices (cell culture authentication to prove true identity of the culture) would not be considered of the highest quality and such manuscripts would not fare well in the journal review process.
 We encourage all reviewers to consider these issues carefully in order to protect and promote the validity of the science we support."

 The Texas Tech University Health Science Center (TTUHSC) School of Medicine (SOM) Cancer Center Cell Culture Core makes available methods of molecular identification of cell lines and xenografts.
 After study of the various alternatives, the laboratory chose to implement the Applied Biosystems AmpF/STR® IdentifilerTM system for genetic identification of cell lines and xenografts.
 The IdentifilerTM kit was developed specifically for use in forensic laboratories throughout the world (3) as a standardized method for assessing short tandem repeat (STR) loci and software to reduce analyzed loci to a numeric "molecular fingerprint".
-This method is routinely employed in the Children's Oncology Group (COG) Cell Line and Xenograft Repository (4).
+This method is routinely employed in the Childhood Cancer Repository, powered by Alex's Lemonade Stand Foundation (4).

 Figure 1.
 Loci designated for use in the Combined DNA Identification System (CODIS).
 These loci were selected by the Federal Bureau of Investigation (FBI) after years of research and collaboration with other laboratories.
 The CODIS database is maintained by the FBI and contains offender DNA profiles generated by Federal, State and local crime laboratories.
 Comparing these 13 required forensic loci to those used in the IdentifilerTM kit you will see that all loci from the FBI CODIS are included in the IdentifilerTM kit, and IdentifilerTM employs 2 additional loci (D2S1338 and D19S433) (Figure 2).